Investing in technology – a battle of good and evil

 The good and bad sides of technology

-However, from the moment these online functions were created, they began to leave digital traces.
+However, even before COVID-19, from the moment the online applications we are so used to were created, they began to leave digital traces.
 So, unless we are exceptionally careful, we leave an echo behind of what we have searched for, bought, downloaded, uploaded, shared, written, and even what we have said.

 And with advances in computing power and artificial intelligence (AI), it has become increasingly possible for companies and governments to delve into this deep mine of information.
 Over the last few years, the assumption that the data we create will only be used for the purposes we’d like has become naïve and simplistic.
 The Cambridge Analytica scandal was a clear example of this.